it-at-m/kitafinder-datenservice/README.md

 use [diagrams](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams).

+Domain-events are detected after exporting the kitafinder-data and persisted into an outbox.

+The outbox uses JSONB to store the full payload for events.
+This ensures we can retroactivaly check sent events, even after database schema changes.

+Our events are sent with their full payload, as opposed to links.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.